Using Work Experience to develop a feature for a digital solution used by a regional NHS Foundation Trust.

 Providing these placements creates an excellent opportunity for students and interns to develop their software and technology skills whilst benefiting from a real world working environment.
 Equally this also allows us to understand what technologies and systems are currently being taught so we can adapt and ensure we’re up to date with the latest teachings – helping us adapt and support the interns working alongside our team.

-This project involved building upon an existing System – a software application used to record, aggregate and disseminate OPEL (Operational Pressures Escalation Levels), a method used by the NHS to measure the stress, demand and pressure a hospital is under.
+This project involved utilising existing and new data feeds to record, aggregate and disseminate OPEL (Operational Pressures Escalation Levels), a method used by the NHS to measure the stress, demand and pressure a hospital is under.
 This system was developed in conjunction with an NHS Foundation Trust to provide their operational command centre with a state of the art monitoring and reporting capability across the Trust.

 The OPEL Framework is used to manage the day to day variations in demand across the health and social care system as well as the procedures for managing significant surges in demand.
 There are four OPEL stages that a trust or hospital can be operating at reflecting the operational pressures it is currently under, these levels are;